Return to main page

 SCHOOL DESCRIPTION

 Pope Valley is a small rural K-8 school located between the Napa Valley and Lake Berryessa.
 Students receive an education in a family/community environment with an emphasis on individual attention.
 The older building was built in 1969; it houses the Superintendent/Principal’s office, two rooms that can be used for small group work, and the Library.
 The newer building was completed in 1982, and has three classrooms, a kindergarten/grade 1 and 2 classroom, a grade 5/6 classroom and the grades 7/8 middle school classroom, as well as the office, staff room, and first aid room.
-A portable on the west side of the school is the grades 3/4 classroom and the school now has a second portable classroom that is used for Art and Music lessons, and as a rainy day lunch room.
+There are two portables on the west side of the school.
+The portable nearest the school is used as a multi-purpose room for art, music, indoor P.E. and rainy day lunches.
+The portable farthest from the school is the 3/4 grade classroom.

 MISSION STATEMENT